SPARQL Revision Metadata¶

 revision of a given repository.
 In order to specify a particular revision,

-pragma or as the value to the
+specify its UUID as the value to the query argument revision-id

-in the protocol request.
-For example,
+protocol request.
+For example, a SPARQL protocol request would be

 GET /account/repository/sparql? \